celupanow/store/README.md

 ```sh
 npm install npm@latest -g
 ```
-You will also need MySQL
+You will also need MySQL installed for this particular application.

 ### Installation